lragnarsson/Emerald-Engine/README.md

 Emerald Engine
 --------
 3D graphics engine written in C++ using OpenGL.
 This project was first created as part of a course in computer graphics at Linköping University.
-Grass, shadows, bloom and more was added as in a later course.
+Grass, shadows, bloom and more was added in a later course.

 Many parts of this project have been based on tutorials and examples found online, [learnopengl.com](http://www.learnopengl.com) in particular has been a good source of inspiration.
 The grass was